Trump Has Weaponized Masculinity As President. Here's Why It Matters

 "There was a way to make wearing a mask masculine, a different type of masculinity, about protecting other people and being patriotic," she said.
 "But that's not the type of masculinity that Trump has really ever embodied.
 So it probably was never going to happen."

-Strongmen, factory workers, and confederate generals
+Strongmen, factory workers and Confederate generals

-There are areas beyond public health that reflect Trump's focus on masculinity, and where it may in fact even influence policy.
+There are areas beyond public health that reflect Trump's focus on masculinity — areas where it may influence policy.

 For example, there are effects on America's international relations — as when Trump has praised strongmen or authoritarian leaders.
-He has hailed Russia's Vladimir Putin and China's Xi Jinping as "strong" and Turkey's Recip Tayyip Erdogan as "a tough guy who deserves respect."
+He has hailed Russia's Vladimir Putin and China's Xi Jinping as "strong" and Turkey's Recep Tayyip Erdogan as "a tough guy who deserves respect."

-Trump's pugilistic style also could exacerbate existing tensions, as when Trump tweeted that he had a "much bigger and more powerful" "Nuclear Button" than North Korea's Kim Jong Un — "and my button works!"
+Trump's combative style also could exacerbate existing tensions, as when Trump tweeted that he had a "much bigger and more powerful" "Nuclear Button" than North Korea's Kim Jong Un — "and my button works!"

 North Korean Leader Kim Jong Un just stated that the “Nuclear Button is on his desk at all times.”
 Will someone from his depleted and food starved regime please inform him that I too have a Nuclear Button, but it is a much bigger & more powerful one than his, and my Button works!— Donald J. Trump (@realDonaldTrump) January 3, 2018

 Masculinity is also reflected in Trump's economic rhetoric.
-He was blatant about it this week, when he told a crowd in Michigan, "We're getting your husbands back to work."
-(This is despite the fact that women have disproportionately dropped out of the labor force during the pandemic).
+He was blatant about it this week when he told a crowd in Michigan, "We're getting your husbands back to work."
+(This is despite the fact that women have disproportionately dropped out of the labor force during the pandemic.)

 But it also has arguably long been present in the president's insistent focus on male-dominated, blue-collar professions.